sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     > The alert will be viewed in the SAP HANA Cockpit and under the Alerts tab in HANA Cloud Central, which will be covered in step 3.

 3. Execute the following SQL to trigger long-running statements (ID 39) alert at each threshold.
-Ensure the thresholds are set to either 180, 120, and 60 seconds with an interval time set to 1 minute.
+Ensure the thresholds are set to 180, 120, and 60 seconds with an interval time set to 1 minute.

     >To set the Thresholds for Prioritized Alerting, go to the **Long-running statements** alert under the **Alert Definitions** app.
 Click **edit** to set the thresholds and interval according to the image below.
     > ![Threshold setting](alert-threshold.png)